-For 2500 and Gold, follow directions as listed on the LCC.
-System.
+For 2500 and Gold winterizing, follow directions as listed on the LCC System, on page 50 & 52.

 Using the Water System During Freezing Weather.
 Your towable RV was not intended to be used during freezing weather unless special precautions are taken.
 Water freezes at 32° Fahrenheit in campgrounds or at home.